 - Tier 1 - I just want something green - This is the basic level.
 Minimum efforts to get the best lawn in your street.
 A couple of simple practices (and avoiding some common mistakes) will yield a decent lawn.
 I will assume the use of big box stores (Lowes, Home Depot, Menards, Walmart) only in this group.
 This tier is a great place to start if you are new to lawn care and don’t have the time or inclination to do in-depth reading and learn a lot of new terms.
+Please remind us of this intent since we forget.

 Popular Cool Season Topics